markostanimirovic/ngrx-signal-store-playground/README.md

 The `rxEffect` function is a similar API to `ComponentStore.effect`.
 It provides the ability to manage asynchronous side effects by using RxJS.
 It returns a function that accepts a static value, signal, or observable as an input argument.

-The `rxEffect` function can be used with `signalStore` as we saw above or completely independent.
+The `rxEffect` function can be used with `createSignalStore` as we saw above or completely independent.
 When used within the component injection context, it will clean up subscription on destroy.

 > The `rxEffect` function can be part of the `@ngrx/signals` / `@ngrx/state` package or `@ngrx/signals/rxjs-interop` / `@ngrx/state/rxjs` subpackage.